St Paul's Church, Brighton

-St Paul's Church, dedicated to the missionary and Apostle to the Gentiles Paul of Tarsus, is a Church of England parish church in Brighton, Sussex, England.
-It is located on West Street in the city centre, close to the seafront and the main shopping areas.
+St Paul's Church, dedicated to Paul of Tarsus, is a Church of England parish church in Brighton, Sussex, England, on West Street in the city centre.

 History and construction

+The site of St Paul's Church had been occupied since 1830 by a small chapel for the use of fishermen.
+At that time, many of the town's fishermen lived in poor housing on streets surrounding Russell Street (an area now hidden under the rear of the Churchill Square shopping centre).
+In 1846, Reverend Henry Michell Wagner, Vicar of Brighton since 1824, bought the chapel and some surrounding buildings for £3,000, cleared the site and appointed a builder and a designer.

-The church was the fourth to have been built on the instruction of Rev. Henry Michell Wagner, Vicar of Brighton since 1824.
+St Paul's was the fourth church to have been built on the instruction of Rev. Henry Michell Wagner.
 His first was All Souls on Eastern Road, built between 1833 and 1834 but demolished in 1968.
-This was followed by Christ Church on Montpelier Road in Montpelier, near the boundary with Hove, to which King William IV, his Queen Consort Adelaide and his successor Queen Victoria had each contributed £50 towards the £4,500 cost of construction.
-This church was demolished in 1982.
-His third was the church of St John the Evangelist in Carlton Hill, on the edge of the Kemptown district.
-This church, which had again received a £50 donation from Queen Victoria, was consecrated in 1840, and became the Greek Orthodox Church of the Holy Trinity after it closed in 1980.
-St. Paul's is therefore the earliest of Rev. Wagner's churches to remain in use as a place of Anglican worship.
+This was followed by Christ Church on Montpelier Road in Montpelier, near the boundary with Hove, to which King William IV, his Queen Consort Adelaide and his successor Queen Victoria had each contributed £50 towards the £4,500 cost of construction; this church was demolished in 1982.
+His third was the church of St John the Evangelist in Carlton Hill, on the edge of the Kemptown district; this church, which also received a £50 donation from Queen Victoria, was consecrated in 1840, and became the Greek Orthodox Church of the Holy Trinity, Brighton in 1980.
+St Paul's is therefore the earliest of Rev. Wagner's churches to remain in use as a place of Anglican worship.

-The site of the church had been occupied since 1830 by a small chapel for the use of fishermen.
-At that time, many of the town's fishermen lived in poor housing on streets surrounding Russell Street (an area now hidden under the rear of the Churchill Square shopping centre).
-In 1846, Rev. Wagner bought the chapel and some surrounding buildings for £3,000, cleared the site and appointed a builder and a designer.